joseesparzarsnd/C/PIA/README.md

 options to print reports, like a total worked hours report or an attendance report.
 These reports contain the information of all the users that have been registered in the system and that have worked.

-Besides all of this, the program does also have functions to verify the PIN of a user by reading a file containing the info of all the users registered, to verify in a user has been fired, to calculate the performance of a user and update their data to fire them if necessary and to print information stored on .txt files.
+Besides all of this, the program does also have functions to verify the PIN of a user by reading a file containing the info of all the users registered, to verify if a user has been fired, to calculate the performance of a user and update their data to fire them if necessary and to print information stored on .txt files.

 ## Links.